Our Curriculum Design

 At St Chad's, we are committed to providing our children with the time and opportunity to develop and master new knowledge and skills in a safe and secure environment.
 Inspired by Debra Kidd's 'A Curriculum of Hope', we provide a values-led thematic curriculum to help build bridges between our children's learning and the world around them.
 Linked to the Statutory Framework for the Early Years Foundation Stage and the Primary National Curriculum, our theme approach to learning is underpinned by five core curriculum pillars:

-We are immensely proud of the diverse community in which we serve and our curriculum values talk, language and communication at its heart.
-We are committed to providing language rich learning opportunities to develop early communication skills as well as opportunities for both indoor and outdoor learning to develop children’s communication, physical, personal and social skills.
+We are immensely proud of the diverse community we serve and place talk, language and communication at the heart of our curriculum.
+We are committed to providing language-rich learning opportunities that develop children's vocabulary, communication skills and confidence.
+Through both indoor and outdoor learning experiences, children are supported to develop academically, socially, emotionally and physically.